adaltas/dsti-mlops-2023-autumn/03.continuous-testing/lab.md

 Develop a function that will test if the input si a prime number.
 Use TDD to do that.
 Follow [this tutorial](https://stackabuse.com/test-driven-development-with-pytest/) if you need help.

+## Test coverage

+How to know if you wrote enough tests or not: https://medium.com/@sumanrbt1997/code-coverage-with-pytest-1f72653b0bf2

 ## Troubleshooting

 If you have problems running your tests: